Frequently Asked Questions

 What is minimalism exactly?

-- As a basic definition, minimalism is the concept of uncluttering a subject, any subject, until there is nothing left but its true essence.
-A minimalist point-of-view is found in everything from writing to parenting to computing, but to Home of Wealth, minimalism is applied to living and represents three things:
+- Minimalism is the concept of decluttering a subject (any subject) until there's nothing left but its true essence.
+To Home of Wealth, minimalism represents three things:

 - Unpacking, repurposing, and reclaiming your consumer habits.